bryik/aframe-controller-cursor-component/README.md

 To avoid intersecting with the laser, the raycaster's "near" property is set to 0.03.
 As a result, you may see odd results when the top of the controller is held extremely close to the entity you wish to intersect.

-Generally, this component assumes the Vive controller model.
-If you are using the hand model or a different model entirely, you may need to change the position of the laser.
+This component was built for the Vive controller model.
+If you are using the hand model or a different model entirely, you may need to modify the raycaster and position of the laser.

 #### Browser